-- The student will interpret the distinguishing features of a text. - The student will identify the intended audience of a written or audio text. - The student will identify the purpose of a written or audio text. - The student will identify and/or describe the point(s) of view, perspective(s), tone, or attitude of a written or audio text. - The student will explain the moral or theme. - The student will infer implied meanings through context.
+- The student will interpret the distinguishing features of a text. - The student will identify the intended audience of a written or audio text. - The student will identify the purpose of a written or audio text.

+- The student will identify and/or describe the point(s) of view, perspective(s), tone, or attitude of a written or audio text. - The student will identify organizing and/or rhetorical structures and/or strategies. - The student will interpret the meaning of a written or audio text. - The student will identify and/or describe similarities and/or differences among different types of texts. - The student will infer implied meanings through context.